pixieprix/pixieprix.github.io/index.md

 Hi!
 My name is Priscilla, and I am a first year Master's student at Aalto University, majoring in Machine Learning, Data Science and Artificial Intelligence.
 I am also part of the doctoral track.
 This means I get to participate in research activities based in the Department of Computer Science:)

-I am excited about using data-driven techniques for solving pertinent problems.
+I am excited about solving pertinent problems.
+In particular, I am in favour of data-driven techniques, though I am open to new approaches and ideas if they seem viable.

 ## Projects